 If you're interested in joining us in our mission to develop innovative flying robots, check us out here.

-WARG achieved outstanding success at the 2024 Aerial Evolution Association of Canada (AEAC) Student Competition, earning first place in both the Phase 1 Design Paper and Phase 2 Flight Assessments, along with the prestigious Judge’s Award.
+WARG achieved outstanding success at the 2025 Aerial Evolution Association of Canada (AEAC) Student Competition, earning first place in the Phase 2 Flight Assessments, and second place in the Phase 1 Design Paper.

 Our performance over the three-day competition reflects the dedication and expertise of our team to the success of Project Pegasus.
 Every subteam played a crucial role in this achievement, demonstrating innovation, collaboration, and a commitment to excellence.
 We are incredibly grateful to our sponsors for their support, which has been instrumental in enabling our success this year!